A popular way travel to Pulau Langkawi is to take the Ferry from Kuala Kedah to Langkawi Jetty (Kuah).

 The ferry service operates 365 days a year.

-Extra services are often added on Fridays and over busy holiday periods.
+Extra services are often added on weekends and over busy holiday periods.

 If you need to know exact departure times for any particular date, you can telephone the Kuala Kedah office on: